oemden/ClaudeSecretsManager/README.md

 - **🔐 Seamless Package Upgrades**: AES-256-CBC encrypted export/import system eliminates keychain ownership issues during installation
 - **📦 Bulk Import Operations**: `--migrate --file` command for importing secrets from external files
 - **🔧 Intelligent Logging**: 3-level system (minimal/normal/debug) dramatically reduces log noise while maintaining debugging capability
-- **🛡️ Enterprise Security**: Random key generation with OpenSSL, service isolation, comprehensive error recovery
+- **🛡️ Enterprise Security**: Random key generation with OpenSSL to export-import Keychain records, service isolation, error log
 - **📊 Production Package**: Complete `.pkg` installer with automated pre/post-install scripts and certificate signing

 ### Technical Improvements:
-- **EncryptionManager**: AES-256-CBC with 16-byte IV and PBKDF2 key derivation
+- **EncryptionManager**: AES-256-CBC with 16-byte IV and PBKDF2 key derivation for the export import Keychain KEY=VALUE during an upgrade.
+  - It is Mandatory to export/import existing Keychain records at each Binary change (updates) otherwise macOS will prompt for user's password for each Key in the GUI and will attempt to do it 3 times per Keychain record.
-- **Service Isolation**: Separate `claudesecretsupgradekey` service prevents keychain conflicts
+- **Service Isolation**: Separate `claudesecretsupgradekey` service prevents keychain conflicts.
+  - This is the temporary encryption key set to encrypt the export file during migration. deleted after importing.
 - **Logger System**: Preference-controlled verbosity with immediate effect
-- **Package Scripts**: XCreds-pattern installation with robust user detection and error handling
+- **Package Scripts**: pre|post installation scripts for basic checks and preparing files
+  - Backup of actual json Claude config, and existing files like template and .claude_secrets if they exist.
+Include the export-import of Keychain records.

 ### Achievements and TODOs